 Through E-PAC, Congresswoman Elise Stefanik (R-NY) has led the national effort to increase the number of Republican women elected to Congress by ushering in 2020’s historic “Year of the Republican Woman.”

-As the first woman to serve as the Recruitment Chair for the National Republican Congressional Committee, Congresswoman Elise Stefanik successfully recruited more than 100 women – a record number – to run for Congress.
+Congresswoman Elise Stefanik proudly represents New York’s 21st District in the House of Representatives and serves as the House Republican Conference Chair.
+As the first woman to serve as the Recruitment Chair for the National Republican Congressional Committee, Congresswoman Stefanik successfully recruited more than 100 women – a record number – to run for Congress in 2018.

-Unfortunately, many of these candidates struggled to win their primaries.
-And only one new Republican woman was elected to Congress in the incoming freshman class.
-In the current 116th Congress, only 13 Republican women serve in the House of Representatives.
-Republican women currently make up only 2.9% in Congress.
+Unfortunately, many of those candidates struggled to win their primaries.
+And only one new Republican woman was elected to Congress in that incoming freshman class.
+In the 116th Congress, only 13 Republican women served in the House of Representatives, making up only 2.9% of Congress.

-E-PAC will work to recruit, develop, support, and mentor a slate of top tier women Republican candidates who have demonstrated electability and potential for candidate development and growth.
+E-PAC will continue working to recruit, develop, support, and mentor slates of top tier women Republican candidates who have demonstrated electability and potential for candidate development and growth.